PramodKumarYadav/runwright/README.md

 # RunWright

-A GitHub action (and solution), to finish your tests in your chosen x minutes, while using minimum number of GitHub runners.
+The one-and-only**, GitHub action (and solution), that allows you to finish your PlayWright tests in your chosen x minutes, while using optimal minimum number of GitHub runners.

+** At the time of writing, there are no known other solutions (paid or open source), that can do this.

 ## Why this action?